I’m a huge fan of the Ducati Monster, as you may know from this piece. And the pinnacle of the air-cooled Monsters was the Monster 1100.

 Another time I’d have said “you don’t have to have a single-sided swing-arm to be a Monster”.
 After all, the very first Ducati Monster M900 had a double-sided swing-arm.

 But when Ducatis look as good as they can with only one side on the swing-arm, why not!

-So the non-negotiable characteristics of a Ducati Monster are
+So the most important characteristics of a classic Ducati Monster are

 - Naked design

 - Trellis frame

 - V-twin motor (I bet I’ll eat my words when they release a V4 one!
 Which I think they might in the mid 2020s now that the Ducati Diavel V4 is out…)

 - Mid-high revving, usable power-band in the engine

 - Dry clutch